Arronk/My-Coding-Journey/LogR2.md

 in a very simple form outside of the pset to get an understanding of how it works then try implement each into the solving the problem.

+## Day 26: 13.08.2018

+### Progress: Continued with the final C pset5 - Hard Mode

+spent time messing around with different files in Cloud 9 to properly understand pointers.
+Have been reviewing the short vids again for the third or fourth time.
+I'm going to understand this and get this pset finished this week!